 Robert Abel, Ph.D.

 Robert Abel, Vice President of Scientific Development, is responsible for leading efforts to further improve induced-fit docking, free energy perturbation theory, physics-based affinity scoring, and protein structure prediction; as well as supervising the Schrödinger R&D portfolio.
 Robert obtained his PhD from Columbia University for his work with Professor Richard Friesner on methods to quantify the role of the solvent in protein-ligand binding.
 He has also been awarded NSF and DHS research fellowships; published on a variety of topics including protein-ligand binding, protein dynamics, protein structure prediction, energy function development, and fluid thermodynamics; served as a referee for several prestigious journals; and coauthored multiple patent applications.
 Since joining Schrödinger in 2009, Robert has advanced though a number of roles to his current position.

 Mathew D. Halls, Ph.D.

 – Executive Director, Materials Science

-Mathew D. Halls, Director of Materials Science, is responsible for leading the materials science program at Schrödinger.
+Mathew D. Halls, Executive Director of Materials Science, is responsible for leading the materials science program at Schrödinger.
 Prior to joining Schrödinger in 2012, he was a senior scientist and account manager at Materials Design, Inc. and Accelrys, Inc. Before that he held the prestigious E.R.
 Davidson Fellowship in theoretical chemistry at Indiana University and earlier was the Manager of the Scientific Simulation and Modeling Group at Zyvex Corporation.
 Mat has worked with Fortune 500 companies to advance the adoption of atomic-scale materials modeling techniques in diverse industries including aerospace, electronics and specialty chemicals.
 He has made significant research contributions in areas such as computational spectroscopy, organic optoelectronic materials, nanocarbon-polymer interfaces, thin-film precursors and deposition processes and battery electrolyte additives; with his work being cited more than 2000 times.